 1. General.-In Australia, industrial unionism paved the way for industrial legislation.
 Conditions of employment were on the whole favourable to the investigation of industrial problems; and experimental legislation was possible because of the simplicity and directness of the aim of those engaged in industrial occupations.
-Moreover, the non-existence of the complexity of the problems and of the organisation of older countries does not interpose difficulties which might otherwise operate.
+Moreover, the fact of the non-existence of the complex problems and organisations of older countries rendered initial legislation comparatively easy.
 Hence rapid changes in laws regulating industry occur and are likely to occur.
 To a great extent the trades unions were responsible for these laws.
 They steadily and continuously urged an amelioration of the condition of the working man, and by organisation and discipline they presented a united front to opposing forces, and attained many advantages by a recognition of the principle that unity is strength.
 Their efforts have resulted in improved conditions, particularly short hours, a healthier mode of life, and safeguarding against accident.
 One great aim of present-day industrial legislation has been said to be to extend "the reasonable comforts of a civilised community" to those engaged in every branch of industry.
 The standard of wages must therefore be maintained at a satisfactory level.
 Large organisations have been able to attain their ends by force of numbers, and, in the case of the great bulk of the artisan and similar classes, through the solidarity of their unions.
-The smaller and less perfectly organised industries, unable to maintain an effectual struggle with hope of success, are now receiving, by legislative enactment, the benefits already accrued to the trades unions.
+The smaller and less perfectly organised industries, unable to maintain an effectual struggle with hope of success, are now receiving, by legislative enactment, the benefits already gained by the trades unions.
 Industrial organisation by means of unions now tends to embrace all classes of wage-earners.

 While the demands of the early unionists have almost in their entirety been conceded by the employer, unionism nevertheless continues.
-Industrial legislation has greatly restricted industrial warfare, but it has not yet reached the stage when conflicts between employer and employees cease.
-It aims at a satisfactory adjustment of industrial differences, without derangement of the economic system, nevertheless strikes sometimes occur.
+Industrial legislation aims at restricting industrial warfare by a satisfactory adjustment of industrial differences, without derangement of the economic system, but it has not yet reached the stage when conflicts between employer and employees cease.

-Each State of the Commonwealth has enacted, with considerable elaboration, legislation respecting trade unions and respecting the regulation of the conditions of industrial life, particularly those of factory employment; and has also regulated the hours of business for the great majority of shops.
+Each State of the Commonwealth has enacted, with considerable elaboration, legislation respecting trade unions and respecting the regulation of the conditions of industrial life, particularly those of factory and shop employment.
 Machinery for the regulation of wages and other matters connected with employment has also been established by legislation.

 At the present time there is an obvious tendency to adjust such matters throughout Australia on uniform lines.
 The industrial condition of any State of the Commonwealth naturally reacts quickly on any other State.
 This is one of the consequences of a unified tariff, and of the fact that the general economic conditions of one part of the Commonwealth must necessarily affect very intimately every other part.
 An expression of the intimacy of these economic and industrial relations of different parts was seen, for example, when the Arbitration Court in New South Wales refused to fix wages in the boot trade in that State at a higher rate than that fixed by the Wages Board in Victoria, because of the additional burden which such a rate would place on local manufacturers.
 Collective bargaining is encouraged, through the medium of legal tribunals where necessary, argument and diplomacy taking the place of open strife.
 Legislation gives legal form and status to the unions, and allots to them legal responsibility.
-The workman is encouraged, and in some cases compelled, to treat with his employer:through his union, and the industrial courts of some States are authorised to direct that preference be given to unionists.
+The workman is encouraged, and in some cases compelled, to treat with his employer through his union, and in some cases the industrial courts are authorised to direct that preference be given to unionists.